ztyyLV/web-twain-docs/info/api/WebTwain_IO.md

 ## IfSSL

 Return or set whether to use SSL in HTTP requests.
+The default value is `false`.

 **Syntax**